 For a more in-depth look at what a dedicated server is and how it can fit into your hosting strategy, visit our What is a Dedicated Server article.

 There’s no universal “best” OS — it all depends on your use case.
-If cost, flexibility, and performance matter most, Linux is hard to beat.
-But if you rely on the Microsoft ecosystem or need easy GUI management, Windows Dedicated Server is worth the premium.
+If cost, flexibility, and performance matter most, a Linux dedicated server is hard to beat.
+But if you rely on the Microsoft ecosystem or need easy GUI management, a Windows dedicated server is worth the premium.

 Whatever you choose, 1Gbits has your back with powerful, reliable dedicated server solutions.
 Ready to get started?